ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-09-01-clip-vqgan.md

 and 64 pixel dimensions.

-The reason Transformers scale quadratically is because of its attention mechanism ([Vaswani et al, 2017](#vaswani2017attention)), where it computes for the pairwise inner product between each pair of the tokenized words.
+The reason Transformers scale quadratically is because of its attention mechanism ([Vaswani et al, 2017](#vaswani2017attention)): it computes for the pairwise inner product between each pair of the tokens.
 Through this method, it can learn about the long-range dependencies between tokens.

 ![](/assets/png/vqgan/transformer_diagram.png){:width="580px"}  <br>